stanislavb/en.coven.nu/fictional/index.md

 Witches have always existed.
 They have always tried to keep themselves hidden and avoid discovery by the outside world.
 Most witches have lived in covens: a group of witches bonded together in a specific place and ruled by one witch: The Supreme.
 These covens have been their homes, refuge and community.

-Witch hunters have always existed as long as witches have.
+Witch hunters have existed as long as witches have.
 Under the cover of a variety of organizations they have tracked and killed witches for generations.
 The balance had always been pretty even, but over the last thirty years the witch hunters have succeeded in exterminating coven after coven.

 The covens that remain have gone into hiding and many witches have renounced their powers and assimilated into the rest of society.
 The remaining covens are mostly resigned to their fate, most witches have nowhere else to go.
 Even their greatest authority the Witches’ Council, seemed to have given up.